 His companies do buy ads in all those media.
 Plus, they

-sponsor events, pay for and rent signage space in the department stores that
+sponsor events, pay for public relations and rent signage space in the department stores that

 sell their goods.